denten-books/plain-text/1-metaphor.md

 structure of one domain do not necessitate changes in the structure of
 another: to "erase a word" on a projected, virtual page thus may not have the corresponding effect on the level of the storage medium.
 The information may persist despite the intended erasure.
-We hope that the analogy between paper and pixel achieves a level of verisimilitude.
+As dwellers of simulated worlds, we hope that the analogy between paper and pixel achieves a level of verisimilitude.
 Turning the page or erasing a word on the screen should do something similar on the disk.
 But we also know that not to be the case.
 The metaphor is broken similar to Baudrillard's map that no longer reflects any terrain.
 The computational metaphor simulates the familiar but absent affordances tied to an absent print artifact.
 The simulation suggests a structuring of one kind, while enacting a structure of another.

 ### 1.2 Death of a Metaphor